JBZoo/CSV-Blueprint/README.md

       --debug                      Intended solely for debugging and advanced profiling purposes.
                                    Activating this option provides detailed process insights, useful for troubleshooting and performance analysis.
-      --parallel[=PARALLEL]        EXPERIMENTAL!
+  -p, --parallel[=PARALLEL]        EXPERIMENTAL!
 Launches the process in parallel mode (if possible).
 Works only with ext-parallel.
                                    You can specify the number of threads.
                                    If you do not specify a value, the number of threads will be equal to the number of CPU cores.
                                    By default, the process is launched in a single-threaded mode. [default: "1"]